andreeeeeea/FileIndexing/README.md

 - To index the File1.txt file in the Test 1 folder, choose option 1 and type the file path:

   `..\Test-1\File1.txt` to index File1.txt from the provided Test-1 folder

+   `..\Test-2\File1.txt` to index File1.txt from the provided Test-2 folder, that is identical to the one from the Test-1 folder

 - To search for a word/phrase, choose option 3 and type the wanted word/phrase: